Farewill online wills: our terms and conditions

 Additional services

-From time to time, we may offer additional services (such as printed documents and/or a paid update service).
-The details and costs of these additional services will be displayed to you when you pay for your document, or at other relevant times in the sales process.
-If we need to increase the price of additional services (for example, a paid update service), we’ll let you know in advance and you’ll have the right to cancel if you don’t accept the price increase.
+From time to time, we may offer additional services (such as printed documents, a subscription based update service, bundle service packages or other enhancements to our core services (“Additional Services”).
+The details and costs of these Additional Services will be displayed to you when you pay for your document, or at other relevant times in the sales process.
+If we need to increase the price of Additional Services, we’ll let you know at least 30 days in advance using the email associated with your account, letting you know the new price and how to cancel.
+If you do not cancel, we will automatically take payment at the new price.

 What’s not included

-• Legal advice on writing your document.
+- Legal advice on writing your document.
 We are not a law firm and are not registered or regulated by the Solicitors Regulation Authority.
-There is no lawyer-client relationship between us, and although some of our team are qualified solicitors and as such are regulated, they are in non customer facing positions where their role is limited to the management and training of the wills team
+There is no lawyer-client relationship between us, and although some of our team are qualified solicitors and as such are regulated, these individuals do not provide legal advice to customers.
+Their role is limited to the management and training of the wills team.

 Your responsibilities in ordering and using our service

-If you require any of the services detailed above in ‘What’s not included in an online will?’ or have complicated circumstances, our online wills service is unlikely to be right for you.
+If you require any of the services detailed above in ‘What’s not included’ or have complicated circumstances, our online wills service is unlikely to be right for you.
 We recommend that you get in touch with us to understand if you may be eligible for our telephone wills service.
 If you are not eligible for our telephone wills service, then you should seek advice from a Solicitor and/or tax specialist.
 We’re not liable or responsible if you proceed with our service where it is not fit for your own purposes.

 You must provide us with accurate and true details about who you are and your estate.
 You agree not to mislead us or misrepresent who you are.
 Where you are prompted for your telephone number(s), date of birth, a valid email address and/or valid residential address (which are necessary to complete your document), you’ll need to provide that.